How to Wear Bold Colours| Colour blocking 2024

 - Pink Corduroy Suit (Sold as Separates) 2.
 Pink Satin Blazer £17 *on sale 3.
 Pink Crochet Knit Co-ord 4.
 Pink Jumpsuit £140

-Wearing pink will always be synonymous with Spring and there are so many updated ways to wear it this year: With mixed prints, in pastel form and, for our purposes, boldly.
+With the excitement of the Barbie movie allowing us to indulge in all things pink, this really is a colour to wear in 2024.
 Think gorgeous fuchsia pinks for a universally wearable hue and mix them with whatever you like from muted neutrals to contrasting colour blocks (a bit more on those below!).
 The suit is huge this year and I’ve seen so many great ones in pink, I’m so tempted.
 To think I never gravitated towards pink before, now so much is in my wardrobe!

 You really should consider green – it’s such a great colour to take you right through the year from Autumn/ Winter to Spring/Summer, and repeat.
 Wear it with neutrals, with brights (see below), with browns – or just head to toe, but it’s another one that suits everyone.

 I loved the Victoria Beckham collection where she teamed red heels with a green dress – just to prove red and green should always be seen!